 South Africa has an incredible 11 official languages, but most South Africans are fluent in English and it is very easy to get around the country using English.

-Details of the field guide we recommend the most and of a good app with bird calls and a lot more are at https://www.birdingecotours.com/field-guides-to-africa-and-madagascar-what-to-take-into-the-field/ (scroll down to southern Africa).
+Details of the field guide we recommend the most and of a good app with bird calls and a lot more can be found here (scroll down to southern Africa).